batalov/eyetropy/README.md

 to diff extracted frames to previously prepared ones
-* In order to be able to use diff image feature you would also need to set directory with prepared images in the config and label each image with a corresponding number in the file name e.g. "thumb_0.png", "thumb0.png", "0.png".
-Diff feature expects that file name corresponds the number label on the image itself; note that png image format may not be suitable for image extraction due to compression
+* In order to be able to use diff image feature you would also need to set directory with prepared images in the config and label each image with a corresponding number in the file name e.g. "thumb_0.jpg", "thumb0.jpg", "0.jpg".
+Diff feature expects that file name corresponds the number label on the image itself
 * In terms of interpretation of VMAF Motion Average score I would recommend reading related articles in the Additional Information
 * Entropy metric is quite reliable in detecting how much information is on the video, but